EEE8087 : Real Time Embedded Systems

 Aims

 Embedded computer systems form a huge part of the world economy.
-Significant expansion of design activities in this sector is expected in the near future due to market demands and also due to silicon technology not being able to maintain exponential growth.
+Significant expansion of design activities in this sector is expected in the near future, due both to market demands and to the inability of silicon technology to maintain exponential growth.

 Outline Of Syllabus